Score Operator Newton transport: Infinite-dimensional score matching

 for every measurable set $A$; here $\sharp$ denotes the pushforward operation.
-We call $\mu$ the source or reference measure and $\nu$ the target.
-In high-dimensional inference problems, $\nu$ is a often a complicated ``intractable'' measure that we wish to sample from.
+In high-dimensional inference problems, the target $\nu$ that we wish to sample from is a often a complicated ``intractable'' measure.
 Our goal is to find an invertible map $T$ that transforms samples of $\mu$ to samples distributed according to $\nu$.
-The source $\mu$ is chosen to be an easy-to-sample distribution, such as a Gaussian.
+Recall that samples from the source $\mu$ are easily obtained.

 In general, the transport map $T$ between the source and target measures is not unique.
-The optimal transport map is one useful and canonical choice, but in the context of Bayesian inference---where our main goal is to simulate $\nu$---it is natural to seek any transport $T$ that is computationally feasible.
-Here we propose a novel nonparametric method to compute such a map, and hence to sample from $\nu$.
-Our goal is to provide a constructive approximation of a map $T$ that satisfies \eqref{eq:pushforward} by exploiting the scores, $p = \nabla \log \rho^\mu$ and $q = \nabla \log \rho^\nu$, associated with the source $\mu$ and target $\nu$, respectively.
+The optimal transport map is one useful and canonical choice, but in the context of Bayesian inference---where our main goal is to simulate $\nu$---it suffices to find any transport $T$ that is computationally feasible.
+Now we provide a constructive approximation of a map $T$ that satisfies \eqref{eq:pushforward} by exploiting the scores, $p = \nabla \log \rho^\mu$ and $q = \nabla \log \rho^\nu$, associated with the source $\mu$ and target $\nu$, respectively.
+To do this, we define a \emph{score operator} on the product space of functions representing scores and transport maps.

-We define a \emph{score operator}, denoted by $\mathcal{G}$, that takes as arguments a source score and an invertible transport map and returns the score of the resulting pushforward distribution.
-That is, if $T$ is an invertible map such that $T_\sharp \mu = \nu$, the operator $\mathcal{G}$ is such that
+\textbf{Score operator:} We define a \emph{score operator}, denoted by $\mathcal{G}$, that takes as arguments a source score and an invertible transport map and returns the score of the resulting pushforward distribution.
+That is, if $T$ is an invertible map such that $T_\sharp \mu = \nu$, the operator $\mathcal{G}$ is defined such that

 Recall the change of variables formula for probability densities,

 Taking logarithms and differentiating the above formula, we obtain a definition for the score operator $\mathcal{G}$,

 where \eqref{eq:scoreOperatorDefinition2} follows from using Jacobi's formula for the derivative of the determinant.
 We use ${\rm tr}((\nabla U)^{-1} \nabla^2 U)$ for the vector-valued function $[{\rm tr}((\nabla U)^{-1} \partial_1 \nabla U), \ldots, {\rm tr}((\nabla U)^{-1} \partial_d \nabla U)]^{\top}$, where $\partial_i$ is the partial derivative in the $i$th coordinate.
 The above operator takes as arguments a score $s$ associated with a probability measure, say $\pi$, and a $\mathcal{C}^2$-diffeomorphism $U$, to return the score associated with the measure $U_\sharp \pi$.
 That is, $\mathcal{G}$ expresses the change of variables, or the pushforward operation, on the space of scores.
 We end this section by listing some properties of $\mathcal{G}$ that will be useful in the sections to follow and can be checked by using the above definitions. \begin{enumerate} \item[(i)] $\mathcal{G}(s, {\rm Id}) = s$ for any score $s$, expressing the fact that the identity coupling results in the same probability measure; \item[(ii)] $\mathcal{G}(s, {\rm Id} + c) = s\circ ({\rm Id} - c)$, where $c$ is a constant function; \item[(iii)] $\mathcal{G}$ has the group property, mimicking the pushforward operator.
 That is,